-Although Midsummer started out as a pagan celebration, with the arrival of Christianity, it soon morphed into something a bit different.
+Midsummer started out as a pagan celebration.
+However, with the arrival of Christianity it soon morphed into something a bit different.
 Now it is associated with the birth of John the Baptist, but it is also blended with other traditional beliefs.

-In Ireland, people believed that certain plants had miraculous healing powers and they therefore picked them on this night.
-Bonfires were lit to protect against evil spirits which were believed to roam freely when the sun was turning southwards again.
+In Ireland, people believed that certain plants had miraculous healing powers and they picked them on the night of the summer solstice.
+Bonfires were lit to protect against evil spirits, believed to roam freely when the sun was turning southwards again.
 In later years, witches were also thought to be on their way to meetings with other powerful beings!

-In Bulgaria it is thought that in the morning of the solstice, “Enyovden”, when the sun rises, it winks and the one who sees that will be healthy throughout the year.
-It is believed that on Enyovden the different herbs have the greatest healing power, especially at sunrise.
-Therefore, they have to be picked up early in the morning before dawn.
-Women sorceresses go to gather herbs by themselves to cure and make charms.
+In Bulgaria it is thought that on the morning of the summer solstice, “Enyovden”, the sun winks as it rises and anyone who sees it will be healthy throughout the year.
+It is also believed that on Enyovden herbs have the greatest healing power, especially at sunrise.
+Therefore, they have to be picked before dawn.
+Sorceresses go to gather herbs by themselves to cure and make charms.

-In Estonia, “Jaanipäev” (“John’s Day” in English) was celebrated long before the arrival of Christianity, although the day was given its name by the crusaders.
-The arrival of Christianity, however, did not end pagan beliefs and fertility rituals surrounding this holiday.
+In Estonia, “Jaanipäev” (John’s Day) was celebrated long before the arrival of Christianity, although the day was given its name by the crusaders.
+The arrival of Christianity, however, did not end pagan beliefs and fertility rituals surrounding the summer solstice.
 In 1578, Balthasar Russow wrote in his Livonian Chronicle about Estonians who placed more importance on the festival than going to church.
 He complained about those who went to church, but did not enter, and instead spent their time lighting bonfires, drinking, dancing, singing and following pagan rituals.

 Midsummer marks a change in the farming year, specifically the break between the completion of spring sowing and the hard work of summer hay-making.
 Understandably, some of the rituals of Jaanipäev have very strong folkloric roots.
 The best-known ritual is the lighting of the bonfire and jumping over it.
 This is seen as a way of guaranteeing prosperity and avoiding bad luck.
 Likewise, to not light the fire is to invite the destruction of your house by fire.
 The fire also frightened away mischievous spirits who avoided it at all costs, thus ensuring a good harvest.
 So, the bigger the fire, the further the mischievous spirits stayed away.

-In France, the “Fête de la Saint-Jean” (feast of St John), traditionally celebrated with bonfires.
+The French traditionally celebrated the “Fête de la Saint-Jean” (feast of St John) with bonfires.
 In medieval times, this festival was celebrated with cat-burning rituals.
+Eeeek!

-In Italy, the feast of Saint John the Baptist has been celebrated in Florence from medieval times, certainly in the Renaissance, with festivals sometimes lasting the three days from 21 to 24 June.
+The feast of Saint John the Baptist has been celebrated in Florence from medieval times, and certainly during the Renaissance, with festivals sometimes lasting the three days from 21 to 24 June.
 This happens nowadays also in Cesena with a special street market and celebration that last from June 21 to 24.
-Saint John the Baptist is the patron saint of Genoa, Florence and Turin where a fireworks display takes place at the celebration on the river.
+John the Baptist is the patron saint of Genoa, Florence and Turin where a fireworks display takes place at the celebration on the river.
 In Turin, since medieval times the city has stopped work for two days and people from the surrounding areas come to dance around the bonfire in the central square.